 Associate Professor of Theatre

 Rick DesRochers is an Associate Professor of Theatre at LIU Post, and an Associate Artist at the PlayPenn New Play Development Conference.
 He has served as the Literary Director of New Play and Musical Development for the Joseph Papp Public Theater/New York Shakespeare Festival and The Goodman Theatre of Chicago, as well as the Artistic Director of the New Theatre in Boston.
 He is a member of the Society for Stage Directors and Choreographers, and in New York City he has been director and dramaturg for several theater companies including the New York Music Theatre Festival, NYU's Tisch School of the Arts, Young Playwrights' Inc., Rude Mechanicals, and for regional theaters across the country including The Playwrights' Center of Minneapolis and Chicago Dramatists, as well as internationally for the Soho Theatre of London.
 He has taught in theatre departments across the country including the New York University Tisch School of the Arts Dramatic Writing Program, New School University, and Emerson College.
-Professor DesRochers holds a Master of Fine Arts degree in stage direction and dramaturgy from the University of Massachusetts at Amherst, and a Masters of Philosophy degree in theatre from the Graduate Center of the City University of New York.
-He is currently working on his dissertation at the Graduate Center in fulfillment of his Ph.D. in Theatre expected Spring 2013, as well as a book on popular theater entitled The New Humor from Vaudeville to Contemporary Comedy: Larry David, Tina Fey, Stephen Colbert, and Dave Chappelle, forthcoming from Continuum Books, fall 2013.
+Professor DesRochers holds a Master of Fine Arts degree in stage direction and dramaturgy from the University of Massachusetts at Amherst, and a Masters of Philosophy and a Ph.D. in theatre from the Graduate Center of the City University of New York.
+He is currently working on a new book for Palgrave Macmillan, The New Humor in the Progressive Era - Americanization and the Vaudeville Comedian.

 Theatre History; Dramaturgy; Shakespeare and Renaissance Drama; Directing; Early Cinema History; Performance Studies; Political Theatre Studies; U.S. and Caribbean Theatre Studies

-The New Humor from Vaudeville to Contemporary Comedy: Larry David, Tina Fey, Stephen Colbert, and Dave Chappelle.
-Continuum Books, Fall 2013.
+The Comic Offense - from Vaudeville to Contemporary Comedy: Larry David, Tina Fey, Stephen Colbert, and Dave Chappelle.
+Bloomsbury Books, Spring 2014.

 Playing Director.
 Heinemann Educational Books.